citation-file-format/citation-file-format/index.md

   authors                     Collection of **entities**       The author of a work

-  bibtex                      String                           A BibTeX version of the reference

   collection&#x2011;title        String                        The title of a collection or proceedings

   collection&#x2011;type         String                        The type of a collection